 Many people use hormonal birth control, including those in perimenopause.
 However, birth control can mask some menopause symptoms, making it difficult to tell if a person has reached it.

 People do not reach menopause itself until a year after their last menstruation.

 They may get the typical symptoms of menopause at this time, including hot flashes, irregular periods, and sleep problems.
-However, the use of hormonal contraceptives can mask these symptoms, or cause side effects that people may confuse with natural hormone fluctuations.
+However, hormonal contraceptives can mask these symptoms or cause side effects that people may confuse with natural hormone fluctuations.

 Read on for the answers to some common questions about how birth control pills can affect the symptoms of menopause.

 Menopause occurs due to a decline in the levels of estrogen and progesterone, which are the two hormones responsible for a person’s menstrual cycle.
 These hormones also help to support a developing pregnancy.